nvnkmrpdy/wkt/README.md

 ## Summary

-_WKTReader_: Transforms the input WKT-formatted string into Geometry object instance.
+_WKTReader_: Transforms the input WKT-formatted string into Geometry object.

 _WKTWriter_: Transforms the input Geometry object into WKT-formatted string.

 #### Scopes for improvement: